Cyfrin/aderyn/reports/adhoc-sol-files-report.md

 ## L-17: State variable modification not logged in event

-State variable assignment not recorded in event logs
+State variable assignment not recorded in event logs, this will make it difficult for off-chain applications to track changes to state or searching historic event logs

 <details><summary>15 Found Instances</summary>